nishavaitywebdev/saucelabs-coding-challenge/README.md

 A scatter plot should be shown with Timeline on x-axis and duration on y-axis.
-The scatter points can be selected/deselected(to select multiple command+click).
+The scatter points can be selected/deselected(to select multiple, command+click).